kevinpruvost/TempoGuessr/README.md

 ## How to train your timeline recognition

-You can download the [Mobile Application](https://github.com/EpitechIT2020/G-JAM-001-NCY-0-1-jam-kevin.pruvost/blob/master/Builds/final.apk) or go on the [Web Application]().
+You can download the [Mobile Application (Android)](https://github.com/EpitechIT2020/G-JAM-001-NCY-0-1-jam-kevin.pruvost/blob/master/Builds/final.apk) or go on the [Web Application]().

 The goal is pretty simple, you will have to pick images of the same location in the right order and guess in what timeline they are.
 The more you'll have right answers, the more you'll be able not to get lost in time travels.